Handle common problems reported in the notarization log file, or that arise during ticket stapling.

 Signed Time in the output indicates the binary doesn’t have a secure timestamp.

-Avoid the Get-Tasks-Allow Entitlement
+Avoid the Get-Task-Allow Entitlement

 When you create a new macOS project, Xcode automatically sets the target’s

-INJECT build setting to
+CODE build setting to

 YES.
 This setting tells Xcode to add the